in28minutes/getting-started-in-5-steps/README.md

 > In Windows, use Windows -> Preferences for Preferences.

-- Step 1 : Create a Java &amp; Maven Project
+- Step 1 : Create a Java Project
   - Create and run a Java class
   - Create and run a JUnit test
 - Step 2 : Keyboard Shortcuts